Recurrent Pregnancy Loss

 Each time it happens, it becomes more and more difficult to process.
 You try to pick yourself up and keep telling yourself that it is all going to work out.
 It can all work out next time.

 Early pregnancy loss can be extremely torturous – feeling euphoric upon learning you are pregnant and then feeling defeated when you know that the nursery will again not be filled.

 At Virginia Fertility Associates in Richmond, Virginia, we understand how challenging and emotional this time can be for you and your family.
 That is why we are here to help.
 We want to see our patients carry out successful, long-term pregnancies so that families can be complete.

 Our fertility experts offer the latest procedures, technology, and the best practices to ensure that we can help you achieve what was once impossible—a newborn baby.

 Early pregnancy loss is not uncommon.
-15 to 20 percent of all pregnancies are lost in the early stages.
-As maternal and paternal ages advance to 40 years old and up, the rate of loss can be as high as 40 percent.
+15% to 20% of all pregnancies are lost in the early stages.
+As maternal and paternal ages advance to 40 years old and up, the rate of loss can be as high as 40%

 In addition, with each subsequent pregnancy loss, the risk of losing the next pregnancy increases.